-When connected to the Multi-Channel Encoding Monitor's web interface, all users have the ability to view a rolling 15 minute window of their stations encodability and detectability scores.
+When connected to the MCEM's web interface, all users have the ability to view a rolling 15 minute window of their stations encodability and detectability scores.
+The views can be accessed by selecting the Encodability View or Detectability Confidence View from the menu options.

 On this screen, users are also presented a link to download the prior 60 days worth of encodability and detectability data.
-The data set downloaded through this link contains additional insights that can be used to help a Station Engineer diagnose a potential encoding issue including audio level input to the monitor, raw message signal strength, number of bars reported, and name of encoder detected [i.e. Primary or Backup].
+The data set downloaded through this link contains additional insights that can be used to help a station engineer diagnose a potential encoding issue including audio level input to the monitor, raw message signal strength, number of bars reported, and name of encoder detected [i.e. Primary or Backup].